mebigfatguy/githublistener/README.md

 A simple web app that will show most active user and projects on github by day, week and month.

-This is a work in progress.

-Uses Cassandra as the events store.
+Uses Cassandra as the events store, using the data-stax cql driver.

 the web app uses jndi to pull various settings from java:/comp/env so you will have to set these up in the container of your choice.
 In Tomcat for instance you would create a file called